FAQ about Trust

 It helps to approach one’s partner with a constructive, cooperative mindset when a betrayal comes to light.
 Adopting a cooperative approach makes it easier for couples to have genuine discussions and find solutions, if any exist.
 A cooperative, constructive approach involves talking about one’s feelings in a way that creates empathy rather than a defensive reaction (“I’m so hurt” versus “How could you do this to me?”).

-Approaching the betrayal constructively is only the first of many steps that couples need to take to repair broken trust.
+Approaching the betrayal constructively is only the first of many steps that couples need to take to repair broken trust (listen to a podcast on rebuilding trust).

 What do you do when you find out your partner has lied to you multiple times about the same issue?